 Zum Inhalt

-We rely on standards that have been tried and tested millions of times worldwide for the implementation of CCM19.
-The software is based on the PHP framework Symfony©, one of the most proven and secure frameworks available with over 600,000 developers worldwide.
+We rely on standards that have been proven millions of times over worldwide in the implementation of CCM19.
+The software is based on the PHP-framework Symfony©, which, with over 600,000 developers worldwide, is one of the most proven and secure frameworks available.

-The frontend widgets are implemented using pure Javascript, without recourse to frameworks such as jquery, vue or react, in order to avoid possible incompatibilities as far as possible.
+The frontend-widgets are implemented using pure JavaScript, without relying on frameworks such as jQuery, Vue, or React, in order to avoid potential incompatibilities as much as possible.

 Security

-CCM19 makes intensive use of Content Security Policy (CSP) with the following regular restrictions:
+CCM19 makes extensive use of Content Security Policy (CSP) with the following standard restrictions:

 Content-Security-Policy: